FROM SICK CARE TO HEALTH CREATION

 The Philosophy of Health (Legacy & Service)

-Finally, we must ask the question that lies beneath the data: Why?
+Finally, the question beneath the data: Why?

 Extraction vs. Contribution

 A cancer cell is defined by its refusal to cooperate.
 It extracts resources from the host, grows without limit, and contributes nothing to the whole.
-Eventually, it destroys the very system that sustains it.
+Eventually it destroys the very system that sustains it.

 Shownotes & References